Chris Christofi: Contribution to cue sports

-In 2016, the ABSC honoured Chris with the creation of the Reventon Triple Crown, a series of tournaments which combine Reventon Masters, the Reventon Classic and the Reventon International, and are the highest prized tournaments held in Melbourne, Australia.
+In 2016, the ABSC honoured Christofi with the creation of the Reventon Triple Crown, a series of tournaments which combine Reventon Masters, the Reventon Classic and the Reventon International, and are the highest prized tournaments held in Melbourne, Australia.

 In 2020, the Reventon Triple Crown received international coverage with 278 entries and a disclosed $135,700 AUD in prize payouts.
 Part of the funds raised for the tournament were donated to the White Ribbon Foundation.
 In the same year, the ABSC President, Frank Dewens, awarded Chris for his recognition of his outstanding contribution to the sport.

 Philanthropy

-Chris is passionate about philanthropy and giving back to the community.
-He has sponsored charitable initiatives such as White Ribbon Australia, Expression Australia, World Vision.
-He is a major contributor to Vinnies CEO Sleepout, a charity which raises awareness regarding homelessness.
+Christofi has sponsored charitable initiatives such as White Ribbon Australia, Expression Australia, World Vision.
+He is a major contributor to Vinnies' "CEO Sleepout", a charity which raises awareness regarding homelessness.

-In June 2018, Chris began his philanthropic work with Vinnies CEO Sleepout to make a difference and started by raising a total of $40,185 to which he personally contributed $10,000.